Xorla01/Project-Nexus/README.md

 # Movie Recommendation Application

 ## Real-World Application
 This project reflects a real-world scenario where developers must build scalable, user-focused applications.
-By completing this project, developers gain hands-on experience in:
+By completing this project, I demonstrated my experience in:
 - Integrating third-party APIs to fetch dynamic data
 - Building robust, reusable components using modern frameworks
 - Managing user data with local storage or APIs